illumiolabs/project-template/README.md

 If you have issues, bug reports, etc, please file an issue in this repository's Issue Tracker.
 If possible each module should have a respective README.md in it to explain the module.

+## Support

+The **Project** is released and distributed as open source software subject to the [LICENSE](LICENSE).
+Illumio has no obligation or responsibility related to the **Project** with respect to support, maintenance, availability, security or otherwise.
+Please read the entire [LICENSE](LICENSE) for additional information regarding the permissions and limitations.
+You can engage with the author & contributors team and community on SLACK.

 ## Contributing

 Instructions on how to contribute:  [CONTRIBUTING](CONTRIBUTING.md).